masoodav/evcsfinder/README.md

 2. **evcsfinder-service**: Flask-based backend service that provides APIs to search and retrieve data from MongoDB.
 3. **evcsfinder-app**: React frontend application for interacting with the EVCS data.

-### Backend Service (Flask)

-The `evcsfinder-service` is a Flask-based backend API.
-It connects to the MongoDB database and allows the frontend to query and retrieve charging station data.

-### Frontend

-The frontend is built using **React** and serves as the user interface to interact with the EV charging station data.

 ## Running the Project

 ### Prerequisites